 In general, you should avoid clicking links in emails if at all possible.
 You can inspect the link, but sometimes even legitimate links look a little scary or are hard to make sense of.
 A better plan is to go directly to the website and look for the information you need.

-There are some situations - like a password reset or DocuSign email - where you may have to click the link.
+There are some situations - like a password reset email - where you may have to click the link.
 In these situations, you will want to take the other factors (email address, context, email content) into serious consideration before clicking - inspecting the link doesn't always make things clearer.

-It is possible that you could be compromised even if you just click the link in a phishing email.
+It is possible you could be compromised even if you just click the link in a phishing email.
 However, it is still advantageous to know how to identify a phishing web page because the goal of many phishing attacks is to get you to input your login credentials on a fake web page.
 Let's look at some "red flags" on this phishing web page:

 If you don't have a password manager, this is one of many reasons that they are a good idea!